aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 ??? tip "What do these selections mean?"
     The selections so far will instruct AWS to create an Aurora MySQL database cluster with the specified version of the MySQL 5.7 compatible engine in a highly available configuration with one writer and one reader database instance in the cluster.
 This is called an **Aurora provisioned DB cluster**, because you indicate the specific type of compute capacity that powers your cluster.
 If you wish to create an Aurora Serverless DB cluster, and test the Aurora Serverless functionality, we have [a different lab for you](/serverless/create/).

-In the **Settings** section, set the **DB cluster identifier** to `labstack-cluster`.
+In the **Settings** section, set the **DB cluster identifier** to `auroralab-mysql-cluster`.
 Configure the name and password of the master database user, with the most elevated permissions in the database.
 We recommend to use the user name `masteruser` for consistency with subsequent labs and a password of your choosing.
 For simplicity ensure the check box **Auto generate a password** is **not checked**.

 <span class="image">![Database Settings](1-db-settings.png?raw=true)</span>